Find flights

 Economy

 The economy cabin has three fare classes: Economy Light, Economy Standard and Economy Flex.
-Economy Light is akin to basic economy on other airlines, as it's a rather pared-back fare class.
-While it does include a carry-on and non-alcoholic beverages, seat selection and meals are only available for extra fees.
-Also, Economy Light fares cannot be changed.
+Economy Light is akin to basic economy on other airlines.
+It includes a carry-on and non-alcoholic beverages, but seat selection and meals cost extra, and you can’t change these fares.

-Economy Standard includes everything covered by Economy Light plus a checked bag weighing up to 50 pounds and free seat selection in the middle or the back of the plane.
-Economy Flex includes all of the above, with the bonus of choosing a seat anywhere in the economy cabin, waived change fees and possible refunds.
-I'm most impressed by the included checked bags, as this is a fairly rare occurrence.
+Economy Standard adds a checked bag (up to 50 pounds) and free seat selection in the rear section of the plane.
+Economy Flex gives you all of that plus seat selection anywhere in economy, waived change fees and possible refunds.
+I’m really impressed by the included checked bags, as this is fairly rare.

 Bidding on upgrades

-If you want to score an upgrade at a discounted rate, you can bid on upgrades via the Class Up program, pending availability.
-Ten days before your flight, Icelandair will email you with the option to place a bid for a Saga Premium seat.
-You'll be notified of an upgrade at least a day before your flight.
+If you want to score an upgrade at a discounted rate, you can bid on one through the Class Up program, depending on availability.
+About 10 days before your flight, Icelandair might email you with an option to place a bid for a Saga Premium seat.
+You’ll be notified of an upgrade at least 26 hours before your flight.
 In my case, I was notified nearly a week before my flight.

 How to check in

-Icelandair offers various ways to check in for your flight.
-The easiest way is to check in online starting 24 hours before departure, which you can do via the mobile app or the website.
-Alternatively, you can check in at the airport either via the check-in desk or a self-service kiosk (where available).
+Icelandair offers a few ways to check in for your flight.
+The easiest is to check in online starting 24 hours before departure, which you can do via the mobile app or the website.
+You can also check in at the airport at either the check-in desk or a self-service kiosk where they’re available.

-Check-in lines are split between premium and economy desks; the former is available to those flying in Saga Premium or those who hold certain Icelandair co-branded credit cards.
-In general, I've found the lines fairly short at most airports, since most only have a single Icelandair flight departing at a time.
-But at Keflavik Airport (KEF) in Iceland, the lines can get much longer, since it is the airline's hub.
+The airline splits check-in lines between premium and economy desks.
+The premium line is for those flying in Saga Premium or travelers who hold certain Icelandair co-branded credit cards.
+I’ve found the lines are fairly short at most airports, since there’s usually only one Icelandair flight departing at a time.
+But at Keflavik Airport (KEF) in Iceland, the lines can get much longer since it’s the airline’s hub.
+For priority check-in at KEF, head to Icelandair desks 40-42.

 Boarding zones

-Icelandair's loyalty program is called Saga Club.
-If you sign up for a free membership, you'll earn Saga Points for spending money ( on airfare, on onboard meals, with partners or on an Icelandair credit card) that can be redeemed for Icelandair flights, upgrades to Saga Premium or travel through hotel and car rental partners.
+The Icelandair loyalty program is called Saga Club.
+If you sign up for a free membership, you’ll earn Saga Points for spending money on things like airfare, onboard meals, partner deals, or an Icelandair credit card.
+You can redeem those points for Icelandair flights, upgrades to Saga Premium via Class Up bids, or through hotel and car rental partners.

-Saga Club tiers include Blue, Silver and Gold, with the best perks kicking in at Silver and Gold.
-As a Saga Silver member, you'll receive lounge access, additional baggage allowance and one free upgrade to Saga Premium per year.
-Saga Gold members receive those benefits plus unlimited upgrades, fast track at eligible airports and free parking at Keflavik Airport for up to seven days.
+Saga Club has three tiers: Blue, Silver and Gold, with the bigger perks kicking in at Silver and Gold.
+As a Saga Silver member, you’ll get lounge access, an additional baggage allowance, priority check-in, and one free upgrade to Saga Premium per year.
+Saga Gold members get those benefits plus upgrades to the next available class every time you fly (subject to availability), fast track at eligible airports and free parking at Keflavik Airport.

-It's really only worth signing up for Saga Club if you fly on Icelandair regularly.
-Generally speaking, that's probably only people who live in Iceland.
-Otherwise, you can credit Icelandair flights to partner airline loyalty programs, including Alaska Airlines and JetBlue.
-Just be sure to select these options on your booking, or ask an airline representative to help you do so.
+Saga Club is really only worth it if you fly Icelandair regularly (generally, that’s people who live in Iceland).
+Otherwise, credit your Icelandair flights to partner programs like Alaska Airlines or JetBlue.
+Just select these options when booking, or ask an airline representative for help.

 Credit cards

-Icelandair has nearly 30 co-branded credit cards with various Icelandic banks.
-Each of these cards earns Saga Points with each purchase, and some cards grant access to the Saga Lounge at Keflavik Airport and Saga Premium check-in access.
-As with the Saga Club, these cards are only practical for those who fly Icelandair regularly.
+Icelandair offers multiple co-branded credit cards through Icelandic banks including Arion, Íslandsbanki, Landsbankinn, and Kvika.
+Each of these cards earns Saga Points with every purchase, and some cards grant access to the Saga Lounge at Keflavik Airport and Saga Premium check-in.
+As with the Saga Club, these cards are only practical for folks who fly Icelandair all the time.

 Stopover program

-Icelandair offers a stopover program to promote tourism in Iceland.
-That means that if you're flying between North America and Europe, you can extend your layover for up to a week without charge.
-You can book your Iceland activities and travel on your own, or you can tap into Icelandair's partnerships.
+If you’re flying between North America and Europe, Icelandair lets you extend your layover in Iceland for up to a week without extra airfare charges.
+You can book activities independently or use Icelandair’s partnerships.

-Even extending by just a day can be worth it, as you can book an airport hotel to get a good night's sleep, potentially see the northern lights or visit nearby attractions like the Blue Lagoon.
-Or, if you're really lucky, you might be able to see humpback whales.
+Even a one-day extension can be worthwhile.
+Book an airport hotel for a good night’s sleep, potentially catch the northern lights or visit the Blue Lagoon.
+If you’re really lucky, you might spot humpback whales.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.